(12/10/02)

 Bruce : Many artist are not productive enough be cause

-Bruce : we listen to our culture and what our culture teaches us about being an artist
+Bruce : we listen to our culture and what our culture teaches us about being an

 Bruce : It says you have to make everything your self